Reading time: 1 minute

 - Age Pension age: This is the age when you can access Australia’s Age Pension, provided that you’re an Australian resident and you pass both the income test and the assets test.

-The age you become eligible for these have changed over the years, and are dependent on your date of birth.
-Like many things in superannuation, working these out for yourself are not as straightforward as they could be.
-To help out we’ve built a Retirement age calculator.
+The ages at which you become eligible to access your super and the Age Pension have changed over the years and depend on your date of birth.
+Like many things to do with retirement and super, working out these red letter days for yourself is not as straightforward as it could be.

 - Click on the date.

-- Select Next to find your the month of your birth, then select your birthday
+- Select ‘next’ until you find the month of your birth, then select your birthday.

 - If you were born before 1 January 1949 you will also need to select your sex.